 Each year we return to Italy to spend time with some of our close friends.
 My wife lived there for seven years and is fluent in Italian.
 For me, it is a wonderful experience, as we get to enjoy Italian culture at the ground level.
-This year we spent 5 days on the small island of Ischia about an hour’s ferry ride from Naples.
-It is remarkable how over centuries the local people carved out homes and hotels in the sides of the cliffs.
+One trip was to the small island of Ischia about an hour’s ferry ride from Naples.
+It’s remarkable how over centuries the local people carved out homes and hotels in the sides of the cliffs.
 The only way to navigate the “roads” is with a golf cart.
 One of our adventures was renting a small boat and taking a trip around the island.
-Our guide was from Ischia and pointed out the geography along with some history.
+Our guide was a native of Ischia and pointed out the geography along with some history.
 As we went past San Anglelo, he pointed out the remnants of 18 towers on top of the hill.
 They were built in an attempt to protect themselves from pirates.
 They would frequently come into the town and level it along with raping the women and killing the men.
-Then as we turned the corner, we encountered a larger fishing town.
+As we turned the corner, we encountered a larger fishing town.
 While the men were out at sea, the pirates would enter it and rape the women.
 It happened so often that the physical traits of the populace were altered.

 “Pirates of the Caribbean”

 As we entered the large room with a captured ship, there was a terrified bound woman getting ready to walk the gangplank.
 Behind her, several pirates were gleefully observing while getting the next victim ready.
 The scene of the captured town in flames showed a group of young frightened women on a platform being auctioned off to the highest bidder.
 Three or four women were being chased around the burning buildings attempting to escape their pirate pursuers.
 Several pirates were lying on the ground drunk, disinterestedly watching the whole scene.
 Another prisoner was trapped in a burning jail cell trying to persuade a dog to come closer, as the dog had the keys to the cell in his mouth.